KB4YG/frontend/README.md

 ## Introduction

-Know Before You Go (KB4YG) is a cross-platform Flutter application available on Android, iOS, and the web.
+This repository stores the frontend of the Know Before You Go (KB4YG) project.
+The KB4YG app is a cross-platform Flutter application available on Android, iOS, and the web.

 ### Resources